VCU-Bioinformatics-Core/bulk_rnaseq_analyses/differential_expression/README.md

 | ENSMUSG00000000005 | 1234 | 2345 | 3456 | 4567 | 5678 | 6789 | 2345 | 3456 | 4567 | 5678 | 3456 | 4567 |

 ### 2. Samplesheet:
-**Required format:** Comma-Separated Values (`CSV`) This file contains metadata for each sample, including group identifiers and binary indicators for specific comparisons.
+**Required format:** Comma-Separated Values (`.csv`) This file contains metadata for each sample, including group identifiers and binary indicators for specific comparisons.
 The columns must be organized as follows:
 - **SampleID:** Sample identifiers that exactly match the sample column headers in the count matrix.
 - **GroupID:** Group identifiers for each sample (e.g., `experiment1`, `control1`).
 These group identifiers are crucial for defining the experimental design in DESeq2.
 - [comparison]: Subsequent columns define pairwise comparisons.
 The column name should follow the format `experiment_vs_control`.
 For each comparison column, use `1` to indicate samples belonging to the experimental group, `0` for the control group, and leave the cell `blank` for samples to be excluded from that specific comparison.
 This design matrix setup allows the user to specify which samples are used for each comparison, providing flexibility in complex experimental designs.

 | SampleID | GroupID      | experiment1_vs_control1	| experiment2_vs_control2	|
 | -------- | ------------ | ------------------------- | ------------------------- |